-- 1. Teaching Effectiveness; - 2.
-Effectiveness in other academic assignments, including student advisement, as well as departmental and program administrative assignments; - 3.
-Research, scholarly and creative activity; - 4.
+- 1. Teaching effectiveness; - 2.
+Effectiveness in other academic assignments, including student advisement, as well as departmental and program administrative assignments;

+- 3. Research, scholarly and creative activity; - 4.
 Professional degrees, awards, and achievements; - 5.
-Professional service (may include institutional committee assignments) to the University, the community, and the State or Nation; - 6.
+Professional service (may include service to campus; service to one's discipline; service to the community etc.); - 6.
 Activities, memberships, and leadership in professional organizations; - 7.
-Evidence of continuing professional development and growth; and potential for contributions to the objectives of the department and the University; and

-8. Demonstrated willingness and ability to work effectively with colleagues to support the mission of the institution and the common goals both of the institution and of the academic organizational unit; and evidence of, regard for, and performance consistent with, accepted standards of professional conduct.
+Evidence of continuing professional development and growth as well as potential for contributions to the objectives of the department, the college, and the university; and - 8.
+Demonstrated willingness and ability to work effectively with colleagues to support the mission of the institution and the common goals both of the institution and of the academic organizational unit; and evidence of, regard for, and performance consistent with, accepted standards of professional conduct.